nordeim/Maria-Family-Clinic/maria-family-clinic/Project_Architecture_Document.md

 ### Project Mission

-Maria Family Clinic is Singapore's comprehensive healthcare discovery and service platform, designed to empower citizens in their healthcare journey by providing seamless access to primary care services, doctor consultations, and the national Healthier SG program.
+My Family Clinic is Singapore's comprehensive healthcare discovery and service platform, designed to empower citizens in their healthcare journey by providing seamless access to primary care services, doctor consultations, and the national Healthier SG program.

 ### Key Achievements Across 12 Development Phases